Representation stability and finite linear groups: Introduction

-\begin{remark} While preparing this article, we learned that Gan and Li \cite{ganli} have recently independently shown that the category of functors $\VI(R) \to \Mod_{\bk}$ is Noetherian when $R$ is a finite field and $\bk$ is a field of characteristic $0$.
+\begin{remark} While preparing this article, we learned that Gan and Li \cite{ganli} have recently independently shown that the category of functors $\VI(R) \to \Mod_{\bk}$ is locally Noetherian when $R$ is a finite field and $\bk$ is a field of characteristic $0$.
 For our applications, it is important that both $R$ and especially $\bk$ be more general. \end{remark}

-\paragraph{A variant: the Artinian conjecture.} A category similar to $\VI(R)$ has previously appeared in the literature.
-Define $\tV(R)$ to be the category whose objects are finite-rank free $R$-modules and whose morphisms are splittable linear maps.
+\paragraph{A variant: the Artinian conjecture.} Define $\tV(R)$ to be the category whose objects are finite-rank free $R$-modules and whose morphisms are all splittable linear maps (not necessarily injective).
 We then have the following.

 \begin{maintheorem}[Artinian conjecture] Let $R$ be a finite ring.
-Then the category of $\tV(R)$-modules is Noetherian. \end{maintheorem}
+Then the category of $\tV(R)$-modules is locally Noetherian. \end{maintheorem}

-Theorem \ref{maintheorem:artinianconj} generalizes an old conjecture of Jean Lannes and Lionel Schwartz which asserts that the category of $\tV(\Field_q)$-modules over $\Field_q$ is Noetherian.
+Theorem \ref{maintheorem:artinianconj} generalizes an old conjecture of Jean Lannes and Lionel Schwartz which asserts that the category of $\tV(\Field_q)$-modules over $\Field_q$ is locally Noetherian.
 This is often stated in a dual form and is thus known as the Artinian conjecture.
 It first appeared in print in \cite[Conjecture 3.12]{KuhnGenericII} and now has a large literature containing many partial results (mostly focused on the case $q=2$, though even there nothing close to the full conjecture was previously known).
 See, e.g., \cite{KuhnInvariant, PowellArtinian, PowellStructure, PowellArtinianObjects, DjamentFoncteurs, DjamentLeFoncteur}.
 See also \cite[Chapter 5]{SchwartzBook} for connections to the Steenrod algebra.
 A proof of this conjecture also appears in \cite{tca-gb}, see Remark~\ref{rmk:schwartz-alt-proof}.

+A variant of $\tV(R)$ is the category $\wV(R)$ whose objects are finite-rank free $R$-modules and whose morphisms are all linear maps (not just the splittable ones).
+Of course, $\tV(R) = \wV(R)$ if $R$ is a field, but they differ in general.
+For $\wV(R)$, we have the following theorem.

+\begin{maintheorem} Let $R$ be a finite ring.
+Then the category of $\wV(R)$-modules is locally Noetherian. \end{maintheorem}

 \paragraph{Problems with $\bVI$.} The category $\VI(R)$ is not rich enough to allow many natural constructions.
 For instance, the map $V \mapsto \GL(V)$ does not extend to a functor from $\VI(R)$ to the category of groups.
 The problem is that if $V$ is a submodule of $W$, then there is no canonical way to extend an automorphism of $V$ to an automorphism of $W$.
 We overcome this problem by introducing a richer category.